seyeon040768/seyeon040768/README.md

 <center>
 📝 Info 📝

-description: I am a undergraduate majoring in AI and computer science.
+I am a undergraduate majoring in AI and computer science.
 I like to read papers on AI and implement models.
 I am also interested in developing games.

 </center>